-West African Peanut Stew, often referred to as Groundnut Stew, is a popular dish across West Africa.
+West African Peanut Soup, often referred to as Groundnut Stew, is a popular dish across West Africa.
 It combines the nutty peanuts with chicken, all simmered in a tomato-based broth that's subtly sweetened with sweet potatoes and brightened with a hint of lime.

 This stew reflects the heart of West African cooking—generous, spicy, and unforgettably delicious.

-Why We Love This Recipe:
+Why We Love This Recipe

 - Hearty and Nutritious: Packed with lean protein from chicken and fiber-rich sweet potatoes.